Linuxury/Arch-Linux/README.md

 #DisableSandbox
 ```

-> By performing this changes you will enable terminal bash commands to have color on them and have a faster download due to the parallel downloads are increased.
+> By performing these changes, you will enable terminal bash commands to have color on them and have a faster download due to the parallel downloads are increased.

 ### B. Arch-install

-Run the following to command to start the script.
+Run the following command to start the script.

 ```javascript
 archinstall
 ```

-During this process you will be selecting your Mirror location, repositories, host-name, root password, add user and password, audio, network, additional packages, timezone and install once everything gets selected.
-(Go through all options so you don't miss anything and familiarize with the process.)
+During this process, you will be selecting your Mirror location, repositories, host-name, root password, add user and password, audio, network, additional packages, timezone, and install once everything gets selected.
+(Go through all options so you don't miss anything and familiarize yourself with the process.)

 > After selecting your local **Mirror**, select **Multilib** from repositories for 32bit libraries.